-To protect the fuel tank during storage, fill the tank with gasoline that has been treated with a fuel stabilizer additive.
+- To protect the Fuel Tank during storage, fill the tank with fresh gasoline that has been treated with a fuel stabilizer additive.
 Follow fuel stabilizer manufacturer's recommendations for use.
-Refer to Checking and Filling Fuel on page 18.
+Refer to Checking and Filling Fuel on page 18. - Aged gasoline that has not been treated with stabilizer ahead of time must be safely drained away and not run through the Engine.